- Studying Law at Yale

 Because each state determines what criteria it will use to determine an attorney’s eligibility for law practice, it is critical that you determine the individual requirements for your state prior to embarking on the bar admission process.
 Links to each state’s bar admissions office is available online through the National Conference of Bar Examiners (NCBE) website.
 Simply click on a state from the drop-down list found under the Directory heading.

-- The Multistate Bar Exam (MBE)—a six-hour, 200 multiple-choice question exam covering constitutional law, contracts, criminal law and procedure, evidence, real property and torts.
+- The Multistate Bar Exam (MBE)—a six-hour, 200 multiple-choice question exam covering civil procedure, constitutional law, contracts, criminal law and procedure, evidence, real property and torts.

 - The Multistate Performance Test (MPT)—two 90-minute skills questions covering legal analysis, factual analysis, problem solving, identification and resolution of ethical dilemmas, organization and management of lawyering tasks, and written communication.